Skilletpan/siege-randomizer/README.md

 ##  Disclaimer

-I don't own Tom Clancy's Rainbow Six: Siege, its Maps or Operators.
-The brand, the used Operator Portraits, Operator Emblems and Map Images all belong to Ubisoft.
+I don't own Tom Clancy's Rainbow Six: Siege, its Maps, Operators or Squads.
+The brand, the used Operator Portraits, Operator Emblems, Squad Emblems and Map Images all belong to Ubisoft.